 Overview

-Kinesim reads less like a one-off demo and more like an experience direction built around wellbeing.
-The core idea is simple and strong: use interactive immersive systems to make therapeutic movement feel engaging, playful, and repeatable.
+Kinesim uses interactive immersive systems to make therapeutic movement feel engaging, playful, and repeatable.

 Audience need